irskep/irskep.github.com/content/posts/2012-12-15-what-ive-been-doing-lately.md

 Title: What I've Been Doing Lately
-Tags: literallycanvas, startups, job, life, yelp
+Tags: literallycanvas, startups, meta, yelp

 Two months ago I started my new job at Graffiti Labs (we make [Buildy](http://playbuildy.com)) after working at Yelp for almost a year and a